 So long as the cores are not damaged or exposed and the cable still works, then Sugru Mouldable Glue can fix it!
 Sugru is perfect for this because it bonds brilliantly with cables and turns into flexible rubber once set, so you can still move it around freely.

 CARE: Be careful with electricity.
 Stick to small consumer electronics repairs, low current and below 24 volts.
 To avoid heat build-up from short circuits or damaged wires, do not repair cables where the metal is exposed or the cable is already working intermittently.
 We don’t recommend it for DIY electrical work on items with higher voltage.

-Tear open your single-use pack of Sugru and knead it for approximately 30 seconds.
+Tear open your single-use pack of Sugru and knead it for a few seconds.
 Roll the Sugru out until you create a long sausage that can comfortably wrap around the cable.